aldor007/mort/doc/Configuration.md

 ## Buckets

-Main configuration for processing of request for storage or image processing.
-It should contain list of buckets.
+Main configuration for storage and image processing.
+It contains a list of buckets.

 Example buckets config: